unified eXchange platform

 - Transparency – easy to administer, easy to use

 Estonia has become a successful, secure, digital society through the use of UXP.
 It is thanks to its decentralised framework that all citizens retain full control over their data and resources.
-UXP has since been adopted by the governments of Namibia, Haiti, Ukraine, as well as for a NATO pilot in order to exchange data securely between member states.
+UXP has since been adopted by the governments of Namibia, Haiti, Benin, Tunisia, Greenland, and Ukraine, by the financial sector in Japan, as well as for a NATO pilot in order to exchange data securely between member states.
 As such, its effectiveness is being proven in a wide variety of dynamic environments, with mission-critical systems and high security requirements.